jamcha-aa/Manjaro-Setup/README.md

 Manjaro-setup.sh relocates yaourt working directory to a particular user directory for avoiding /tmp restriction under Manjaro AUR.
 Don't use this on multi-user environments.

-### Install
+### Usage
-1. In manjaro-setup.sh, edit "user" to your user name.
-2. **BACKUP** /etc/yaourtrc and /etc/makepkg.conf.
-3. Run manjaro-setup.sh with root privilege.
+This script must be run with root privilege.

+Run with argument of *your username*.

+For example,

+   manjaro-setup.sh jamcha

 ### License
 NYSL. (http://www.kmonos.net/nysl/)